BlueBirdMC/BlueBirdLegacy/README.md

 > BlueBird is a new Minecraft: Bedrock Edition Server Software written on JavaScript

 ## Why JS?
-> why not? i want a js software cuz i never saw a working one and up to date
+> why not?
+I want a js software cuz i never saw a working one and up to date

 ## Pictures
 <img src="https://media.discordapp.net/attachments/947005759537971270/948471077892415518/unknown.png" alt="BlueBird">